platformsh/platformsh-docs/src/development/submodules.md

 To fix this, you need to:

-1. Move your `.gitmodules` file from the https syntax to the ssh syntax, e.g.
+1. Change your `.gitmodules` file from the HTTPS syntax to the SSH syntax, e.g.

 from: